Charles Schwab vs TradeUP in 2026

 Supplementary Features

 IRA Lineups: TradeUP offers Roth, Traditional, and Rollover accounts.
-Schwab adds SEP, SIMPLE, Inherited, and Minor accounts.
+Schwab has these plus SEP, SIMPLE, Inherited, and Minor accounts.

-Fractional-Share Trading: Schwab supports it for stocks.
-TradeUP supports it for stocks and ETFs.
+Fractional-Share Trading: Schwab has it for stocks.
+TradeUP has it for stocks and ETF’s.

 Fully-Paid Stock Lending: Both firms offer it.

-Initial Public Offerings: Both firms provide IPO services.
+Initial Public Offerings: TradeUP and Schwab both have IPO services.

-Extended-hours Trading: Both firms offer it.
-Schwab also supports overnight trading in select securities and 24-hour trading in futures and forex.
+Extended-hours Trading: Available at both firms.
+Schwab offers overnight trading in select securities, and 24-hour trading is possible in futures and forex.

 Winner: Schwab